Tufin/blog/go-proxy/README.md

-# HTTP Client using proxy with Go
+# How to use an explicit proxy with Go HTTP Client
 There are 3 options to "tell" a _Go_ client to use a proxy:

 a.
 Set the `HTTP_PROXY` environment variable: